 WHEN WILL YOU HAVE MORE AVAILABLE?

-We are NOT a large manufacturer.
-We are only 2 people in a small shop.
-Our knives are made one at a time by hand and it takes time to complete.
+We are NOT a large manufacturer, we are only 2 people in a small shop.
+Our knives are made one at a time by hand.
+As with any handmade item, it takes time to complete them.
 Availability will vary based on our current workload, which is always changing.
 Please check back often.
 You can always put your name on our waiting list for a knife.
 This can be be found under “Made To Order Knives”.

-I SAW A KNIFE YOU POSTED ON SOCIAL MEDIA THAT WILL BE LISTED SOON.
+I SAW A KNIFE YOU POSTED ON SOCIAL MEDIA THAT WILL BE FOR SALE SOON.
 CAN I “RESERVE” IT OR BUY IT BEFORE IT IS LISTED?

 No. If we do this for one person we have to do it for everyone.
 In order to keep things fair for anyone wanting a knife, all blades are first come first served.
 You just have to keep an eye on the listings and be the first one to buy it.